daleao/sdv/Professions/README.md

 Press the mod key (default LeftShift) to cycle between equipped ammos.
 The extra slot can be used to easily switch to and from Explosive Ammo, or Slime; Slime can be equipped as ammo and inflicts a slow debuff to enemies.
 Only non-squishy and non-explossive ammos can be recovered (i.e., not fish, fruits, veggies, Slime or Explosive Ammo).

 If prestiged, holding the mod key while shooting will fire both ammo slots at once.
-A Monster Musk can be equipped as a pseudo-ammo to the second slot in order to grant the primary ammo the **musked** property.
+A Monster Musk can be equipped as a pseudo-ammo to the second slot in order to grant to the primary ammo the **musked** property.

 **Musked Ammo:** When a musked projectile collides with a wall or enemy, it transfers the musk to that target, causing other enemies to flock to that spot for 15s.
 This allows players to completely evade combat.
 Each slotted Monster Musk lasts for 10 shots.
 Does not work with Explosive Ammo, but the Monster Musk will still be consumed.
 </details>